Graduate Leadership Program

 Rationale

-FGLP seeks to build the individual assets or competencies (knowledge, skills, relationships, values) of these graduates to enable them participate successfully in the world of work and public life.
+FGLP seeks to build the individual assets or competencies (knowledge, skills, relationships, values) of fresh graduates to enable them participate successfully in the world of work and public life.

 It is a fact that fresh graduates from affluent or low-income, need a mix of services, supports, opportunities, and networks that provide nurturing, standards, and guidance for trying new roles, mastering challenges, and contributing to national development.

-FGLP is a six-months intensive program designed to impart pre-determined outcomes on the lives of participants.
+FGLP is a six-months intensive program to impart the lives of fresh graduates, particularly, Youth Corpers.

 Program Completion